guigzzz/Keras-Yolo-v2/README.md

 - [Tiny Yolo v2](https://pjreddie.com/media/files/yolov2-tiny-voc.weights)
 - [Yolo v2](https://pjreddie.com/media/files/yolov2-voc.weights)

-Note: that the implementations are tuned to perform person detection (however this can be easily changed, given that the models are trained on VOC).
+Note: the implementations are tuned to perform person detection (however this can be easily changed, given that the models are trained on VOC).

 ## Usage